openethereum/openethereum.github.io/Docker.md

 For example, this will expose the User Interface, the JSONRPC-API, and the listen port to the host.
 Now you can browse to http://localhost:8180 from the Docker host computer to access the Parity Wallet.

+To enable external discovery where desired (for example for PoA sealing nodes), specify the external IP by appending the flag `--nat extip:133.3.3.37`.

 ##### Pass arguments

 To pass further operating options to Parity, simply append them to the `docker run` command: